 This can have a big effect on people’s lives, causing not only low mood but also exacerbating the physical symptoms of MS such as fatigue.

-Some of the core components of the Overcoming MS Recovery Program, such as diet, exercise, meditation and vitamin D exposure have a majorly positive impact on mental health.
+Some of the core components of the Overcoming MS Program, such as diet, exercise, meditation and vitamin D exposure have a majorly positive impact on mental health.

 Prescribed medication can also be an effective treatment, whilst stopping smoking, taking up therapy, getting a better sleep pattern and drawing support from those around us are all beneficial.
 A doctor will be able to personally analyse your mood and symptoms.